Bentonville High School teacher becomes a U.S. Citizen

+BENTONVILLE, Ark.
+(KNWA) — Sandy Boyd came to the United States from Guatemala when she was three years old.

-She became a permanent resident at 17-years-old.
-10 years later, she’s now a U.S. citizen.
+She became a permanent resident at 17 years old.
+Ten years later, she’s now a U.S. citizen.

 “For me personally, it was that one final step into being able to say I can now vote,” Boyd said.
 “I can now have my voice heard.”